Go Tutorial: Methods

 What you'll learn in this Go methods tutorial

-- Fix the broken method — The `Restock` method below is supposed to add items to a product's stock.
-But it does not work — the stock stays at 10 a…
+- Fix the broken method — The `ReturnBook` method below is supposed to mark a book as returned and clear who checked it out.
+But it does not work …

 Go Methods concepts covered